gchure/phd/docs/src/chapter_01/section_01_introduction.md

 short-caption="The spatial, temporal, and mechanistic scale of adaptation."}

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This idea of molecular adaption is not novel and demands a brief foray into the history of bacterial growth and the dawn of regulatory biology.
-In the late 1890's, Emilé Duclaux and his graduate student Frédéric Diénert performed a series of experiments that revealed the phenomenon of *enzymatic adaptation* where "the production of diastases [enzymes] depends on the manner of nutrition" in which the cultures were grown [@loison2013].
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The idea of molecular adaption is not novel and demands a brief foray into the history of bacterial growth and the dawn of regulatory biology.
+In the late 1890's, Emilé Duclaux and his graduate student Frédéric Diénert performed a series of experiments illustrating that the common yeast could only consume galactose after an incubation period with the sugar.
+This led to a general conclusion that "the production of diastases [enzymes] depends on the manner of nutrition" in which the cultures were grown [@loison2013], a phenomenon later coined *enzymatic adaptation*.
 This is one of the the first observations of the fact that, while an organism may be able to digest a certain sugar, it may not *always* be able to do so.
 Rather, there seemed to be certain conditions in which the production or formation of these enzymes could occur.
-In his doctoral thesis in 1900, Diénert proposed two mechanisms for the origin of enzymatic adaptation observed for galactozymase [@loison2013].
-Either (a) the presence of galactose directly transformed enzymes already present in the cell (*S. cerevisiae*) into galactozymase or (b) that the galactose activated the production of galactozymase *de novo* [@dienert1900, @loison2013].
+In his doctoral thesis in 1900, Diénert proposed two mechanisms for the origin of enzymatic adaptation observed for galactozymase in *S. cerevisae* [@loison2013].
+Either (a) the presence of galactose *directly* transformed enzymes already present in the cell into galactozymase or (b) that the galactose activated the production of galactozymase *de novo* [@dienert1900, @loison2013].

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Nearly half a century later, Jacques Monod